mate-academy/layout_moyo-header/readme.md

 - the height should be set for nav links (not the header), take it from the design.
 - header content should be vertically centered.
 - Logo should also be a link with an image inside (from [src/images](src/images)).
 But it should not be a part of the `<nav>`.
-- ❗️ the blue link with a line below should have a class `is-active` in addition to any other classes you add.
+- ❗️ the blue link with  a classa line below should have `is-active` in addition to any other classes you add.
 - ❗️ add `data-qa="hover"` attribute to the 4th link for testing (`Laptops & computers`)
 - link color should be changed on `:hover`
 - Use the `::after` and position it relative to a link with `is-active` class